OUR TEAM

 Director, Fallen Heroes Initiative

 Jesse Settle currently serves as Assistant Secretary in the Office of the Secretary of Health and Human Services for Governor Glenn Youngkin.
-He completed his Bachelor of Science degree in Media Arts & Design with a Minor in Criminal Justice in 2020, and completed his Master of Public Administration degree in 2022, both at James Madison University.
+He completed his Bachelor of Science degree in Media Arts & Design with a Minor in Criminal Justice in 2020.
+He completed his Master of Public Administration degree in 2022, both at James Madison University.

-Growing up in a military and law enforcement family, Jesse understood from an early age the sacrifices that first responder and veteran families make to serve others.
-He knew that veterans can never be repaid for the trauma and experiences they endure, but he felt compelled to serve them and their families somehow.
-That is where the Fallen Heroes Initiative (FHI) program began.
+Growing up in a family involved in the military and law enforcement, Jesse understood early on the sacrifices made by first responders and veteran families to serve others.
+He recognized that veterans can never be fully repaid for the trauma and experiences they endure, but he felt a strong urge to serve them and their families in some way.
+That’s how the Fallen Heroes Initiative (FHI) program started.

-With a focus on serving widowed first responder and veteran families, FHI was established to serve the families and honor those who have paid the ultimate sacrifice.
+The Fallen Heroes Initiative was founded to support widowed first responders and veteran families and to honor those who have made the ultimate sacrifice.

 Director, Resiliency Among Warriors